MannLabs/alphapepttools/README.md

 Please refer to the [documentation][], in particular, the [API documentation][].

-💡 While the project is still in development, you can generate the documentation locally from the from the alphatools directory.
+💡 While the project is still in development, you can generate the documentation locally from the alphatools directory.
 You will need to have the extra `doc` dependencies installed

 ```
 # Make sure that you are in the alphatools git repository